Generic Name: nitrofurantoin

 Exfoliative dermatitis and erythema multiforme (including Stevens-Johnson syndrome) have been reported rarely.
 Transient alopecia also has been reported.

 A lupus-like syndrome associated with pulmonary reactions to nitrofurantoin has been reported.
-Also, angioedema; maculopapular, erythematous, or eczematous eruptions; pruritus; urticaria; anaphylaxis; arthralgia; myalgia; drug fever; and chills have been reported.
+Also, angioedema; maculopapular, erythematous, or eczematous eruptions; pruritus; urticaria; anaphylaxis; arthralgia; myalgia; drug fever; and vasculitis (sometimes associated with pulmonary reactions) have been reported.
 Hypersensitivity reactions present the most frequent spontaneously-reported adverse events in world-wide postmarketing experience with nitrofurantoin formulations.

 Cyanosis secondary to methemoglobinemia has been reported rarely.